michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 Requirements change, goals change, and standards evolve, so pieces inevitably get rewritten.
 Large platforms show this clearly: the Linux kernel, for instance, has replaced or refactored much of its early code over the years as it has grown.
 The lesson: build for the near-term horizon, and be ready to evolve.

+## But don’t block yourself

+Like in chess, good coding requires strategy.
+At first glance, “too complex” and “too simple” code seem like opposites, but if we accept change as inevitable, what really matters isn’t complexity — it’s adaptability.
+Adding a new feature should require as few modifications as possible and shouldn’t break existing contracts.
+And if we do make a mistake and need to rewrite a component, it’s far better when the code is simple, with minimal dependencies and layers.

+That’s why it’s usually better to start simple, but with room to change and evolve.
+For example, if we need to add a flag to our API that identifies a user as a moderator, it often makes more sense to introduce a more flexible parameter like `roles` (a collection) instead of a plain boolean `is_moderator`.
+Then, if we need to support additional roles in the future, we can simply add new ones instead of cluttering the API with more boolean flags.

 ---